okta/okta-sdk-dotnet/docs/UserApi.md

 Reset Password with Recovery Question

-Resets the user's password to the specified password if the provided answer to the recovery question is correct.
+Resets the user's password to the specified password if the provided answer to the recovery question is correct

 ### Example
 ```csharp